-Residential building permits require an express review or a walk-thru review, depending on the complexity of the project.
-Residential express reviews can usually be done same day.
+Residential building permits may qualify for an electronic express review or a paper walk-thru review, depending on the complexity of the project.
 Residential route-through reviews usually take between 1-2 weeks.

 While the criteria below are generally used to determine a project’s routing, County staff ultimately makes the determination.
 Before you submit your application, review Common Plan Rejection Reasons to ensure your plan’s acceptance.

-* A residential express review is intended to be accomplished in a short amount of time.
+* Residential walk-thru and express reviews are intended to be accomplished in a short amount of time.
 If the nature or complexity of the proposed work precludes a quick review, the project may be classified as a route-through review even though it meets the following criteria: